liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 and month to show data from, respectively.
 The data in both the graph and the table reflect your selections here.

-Next, you'll learn how to configure notifications in LCS.
+Next, you'll learn how to manage your LCS account.

 ## Managing Your LCS Account [](id=managing-your-lcs-account)